-- It is U.S. policy (U.S. Code, Title 15 §260) to "promote the adoption and observance of uniform time within standard time zones [...] the [U.S.] Secretary of Transportation is authorized and directed to foster and promote widespread and uniform adoption and observance of the same standard of time within and throughout each such standard time zone." - Federal law requires states to observe daylight saving time (DST) from early March to early November and standard time the remainder of the year.
-However, states are permitted to implement standard time year-round, without federal approval, as Hawaii and Arizona have done.
+- It is U.S. policy (U.S. Code, Title 15 §260) to "promote the adoption and observance of uniform time within standard time zones [...] the [U.S.] Secretary of Transportation is authorized and directed to foster and promote widespread and uniform adoption and observance of the same standard of time within and throughout each such standard time zone."1 - Federal law requires states to observe daylight saving time (DST) from early March to early November and standard time the remainder of the year.1 However, states are permitted to implement standard time year-round, without federal approval, as Hawaii and Arizona have done.
 Adopting DST year-round requires Congressional and Presidential approval. - In 2018, H.R.6202 was introduced to the 115th U.S. Congress.
-The legislation would allow states to elect to observe year-round DST.2 The proposal was referred to the House Committee on Energy and Commerce. - Currently, three other states have proposals to implement DST year-round. - o In March 2018, Florida passed the "Sunshine Protection Act" (Florida Statute 1.025), making it the only state to adopt DST year-round.3 While legislation to authorize Florida's act has been introduced in the U.S. Congress (S.2537 and H.R.
-5279), neither chamber has voted on the proposals.4 - o In 2018, California voters passed Proposition 7, which encourages the legislature to consider instituting year-round DST.5 The proposition also requires a two-thirds vote of the Legislature to change the period of DST.
+The legislation would allow states to elect to observe year-round DST.2 The proposal was referred to the House Committee on Energy and Commerce. - Currently, three other states have proposals to implement DST year-round. - In March 2018, Florida passed the "Sunshine Protection Act" (Florida Statute 1.025), making it the only state to adopt DST year-round.3 While legislation to authorize Florida's act has been introduced in the U.S. Congress (S.2537 and H.R.
+5279), neither chamber has voted on the proposals.4 - In 2018, California voters passed Proposition 7, which encourages the legislature to consider instituting year-round DST.5 The proposition also requires a two-thirds vote of the Legislature to change the period of DST.
 In December 2018, Assembly members introduced Assembly Bill 7 to establish California's standard time to year-round DST.6 - In January 2019, Oregon legislators introduced legislation (House Bill 2297) to abolish the annual one-hour change in time from standard time to DST and to maintain Oregon on DST all year.7

-Summary of SB 5250
+Summary of HB 1196

-- Establishes the standard time for Washington State as permanent daylight saving time year-round, if authorized by the United States Congress. - Requires the Department of Commerce to provide notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the Office of the Code Reviser, and others as deemed appropriate by the Department of Commerce. - Requires the Secretary of State to submit this act to the people for their adoption and ratification, or rejection, at the next general election held in the State of Washington.
+- If authorized by the United States Congress, the time of the State of Washington is Pacific daylight saving time throughout the calendar year, as determined by reference to coordinated universal time. - States no code city shall adopt any provision for the observance of daylight saving time other than as authorized by section 2 of this act. - Repeals RCW 1.20.050 (Standard time-Daylight saving time), RCW 1.20.051 (Daylight saving time), and RCW 1.20.--- (section 1 of this act). - Requires the Governor to provide written notice of the effective date to affected parties, the chief clerk of the House of Representatives, the secretary of the Senate, the Office of the Code Reviser, and others as deemed appropriate by the Governor. - Requires the Secretary of State to submit this act to the people for their adoption and ratification, or rejection, at the next general election to be held in Washington State.

-Health impact of SB 5250
+Health impact of HB 1196

-Evidence indicates that SB 5250 has the potential to improve health outcomes, particularly on days that would immediately follow a transition to or from DST.
+Evidence indicates that SB 1196 has the potential to improve health outcomes, particularly on days that would immediately follow a transition to or from DST.
 The evidence for the impact of implementing year-round DST on health disparities is not well researched.